🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 Haleakala National Park

-The Hawaiian islands were forged by volcanoes, and the most beautiful place to immerse yourself in this volcanic nature is at Haleakalā National Park.
+Volcanoes forged the Hawaiian islands, and the most beautiful place to immerse yourself in this volcanic nature is at HaleakalΔ National Park.

-As mentioned, you can choose to explore the park via a guided tour, downhill bicycle adventure, or on a self-guided drive.
+As mentioned, you can choose to explore the park via a guided tour, downhill bicycle adventure, or a self-guided drive.
 You will find links to recommended tours below.

 The drive to the summit takes about 2 hours without stops.
 Accordingly, you will need to get an early start, especially if you want to be there for the iconic Haleakala sunrise experience.
-Permits are required for sunrise visits and are difficult to get, but are guaranteed with sunrise tours.
+Permits are required for sunrise visits and are difficult to get, but they are guaranteed with sunrise tours.

-Haleakalā National Park Guided Tours
+HaleakalΔ National Park Guided Tours

-Take the stress out of scoring reservations and driving switchbacks in the dark with a tour to Haleakalā.
+Take the stress out of scoring reservations and driving switchbacks in the dark with a tour to HaleakalΔ.

-There are several tour options, offering slightly different experiences.
-Some of the top tours to Haleakalā include:
+There are several tours available which offer slightly different experiences.
+Some of the top tours to HaleakalΔ include:

-• Sunrise and breakfast tour to Haleakalā: 4.6/5
+- Sunrise and breakfast tour to HaleakalΔ: 4.6/5 β

-Explore two popular hiking trails and learn about Maui’s heritage with an expert guide.
+Explore two popular hiking trails and learn about Maui’s heritage with an expert guide. - Haleakala and ‘Iao Valley tour: 4.6/5 β

 After a ride in a van to Haleakala for sunrise, you will ride downhill at your own pace, stopping for photos and a light breakfast along the way.